Dave-Gilbert/rgen/README.md

 without any data loss.

-Rgen uses the curses library for character based screen management and has been tested within a Linux bash environment.
+Rgen uses the curses library for character based screen management and has been developed within a Linux bash environment.
 The curses library will normally be pre-installed on any Unix installation but must be installed separately in Windows.
 See:

 [https://pypi.org/project/windows-curses/](https://pypi.org/project/windows-curses/)

-At this time Rgen requires some work to read Windows paths properly.
-If there is interest I'd be happy to look into it.
-Send me an e-mail if you'd like to see Rgen tested and working on Windows and I'll find the time.
+Rgen works in Windows, although I've only done minimal testing.

 Rgen is generally reliable, although there are no guarantees.
 Each time a modification to either a rubric or a student's grade is made Rgen will save the